NZXT: Cooling

-NZXT has multiple all-in-one water cooler products under their Kraken lineup.
+NZXT has multiple all-in-one water cooler products under its Kraken lineup.
 The first of these was released in 2013, in both 140mm and 280mm sizes.
 NZXT has since released multiple updates to this lineup, including new coolers in 120mm and 360mm sizes, and improvements to the pumps and radiators.
-Most recently, they released a new cooler, the Z73, which includes a customizable LED display, and updates to the rest of their AIO lineup.
+Most recently, it released a new cooler, the Z73, which includes a customizable LED display, and updates to the rest of its AIO lineup.

 Motherboards

-NZXT released their own line of motherboards for the Intel Z370 chipset in January 2018.
+NZXT released its own line of motherboards for the Intel Z370 chipset in January 2018.
 It was praised for its minimalist design, as the circuitry is not exposed, but was initially criticized for its high price.
 The lineup was refreshed in October 2018 to support the Z390 chipset.
 The NZXT branded Z390 motherboards were manufactured by Elitegroup while a Z490 one is made by ASRock.

 Power supply units

 NZXT began selling power supply units in 2010, before ceasing sales of them in 2016.
 They re-entered the market in July 2018 with a series of modular digitally-controlled power supplies.